Syntax: Etymology

+The word syntax comes from the ancient Greek word σύνταξις, meaning an orderly or systematic arrangement, which consists of σύν- (syn-, "together" or "alike"), and τάξις (táxis, "arrangement").
+In Hellenistic Greek, this also specifically developed a use referring to the grammatical order of words, with a slightly altered spelling: συντάσσειν.
+The English term, which first appeared in 1548, is partly borrowed from Latin (syntaxis) and Greek, though the Latin term developed from Greek.

 Topics

 The field of syntax contains a number of various topics that a syntactic theory is often designed to handle.
 The relation between the topics is treated differently in different theories, and some of them may not be considered to be distinct but instead to be derived from one another (i.e. word order can be seen as the result of movement rules derived from grammatical relations).

 Sequencing of subject, verb, and object

 One basic description of a language's syntax is the sequence in which the subject (S), verb (V), and object (O) usually appear in sentences.
 Over 85% of languages usually place the subject first, either in the sequence SVO or the sequence SOV.
 The other possible sequences are VSO, VOS, OVS, and OSV, the last three of which are rare.
 In most generative theories of syntax, the surface differences arise from a more complex clausal phrase structure, and each order may be compatible with multiple derivations.
 However, word order can also reflect the semantics or function of the ordered elements.